larsla/cronbat/README.md

 CronBat is a web application for scheduling, running, and monitoring tasks.
 It provides a user-friendly interface to manage scheduled tasks, view their execution state in real-time, and stream logs.

+> **Note:** This project was built with [Cline](https://github.com/saoudrizwan/cline) and Claude-3.7-sonnet as an experiment in AI-assisted development.

 ## Features

 - Create and manage scheduled tasks with cron expressions